 The 'price cut' column applies in the same way to customers on variable and fixed tariffs, except where differences are stated for those on fixes.
 Sadly, not all customers on fixed deals will get the max £50 off their bill - some will get just a £12 cut.

 Only British Gas made the whole £53 price cut at once, on 1 Jan.
-Customers with other suppliers have received, or will receive, a chunk of the cut on the dates below, then the rest in the Autumn.
+Customers with other suppliers received a chunk of the cut on the dates below.
+They'll get the rest in the Autumn.

 ||Price cut on typical bill||Overall rise|